Go Girl is a trading name of Sabre Insurance Company Limited.

 - Where there is a requirement by law to disclose such information

-We may also use your personal information to provide you with information about our products or services of our partners which may be of interest to you where you have provided your consent for us to do so.
+We may also use your personal information to provide you with information about our products or services of our partners which may be of interest to you where you have provided your consent.

 We are committed to only sending you marketing communications that you have clearly expressed an interest in receiving.
 If you wish to unsubscribe from marketing emails sent by us, you may do so at any time by clicking on the “unsubscribe” link that appears in all emails.
 Otherwise you can always contact us using the details set out in section 13 to update your contact preferences.
 In such circumstances, we will continue to send you service related (non-marketing) communications where necessary.